-It’s now been over four months since we left our old lives behind and hit the road in our DIY camper van conversion.
+It’s now been over four months since we left our old lives behind and hit the road in our van conversion.
 Since then we’ve learned a lot about what features we do and don’t need, and what actually works best when you live in a vehicle full time.

 Most of the issues we encountered were minor tweaks and easy fixes.
 Our van works well for us as a living space and we love showing it off.
 But there are always issues you just don’t foresee during a van build, and many things that sound good in theory don’t work so well in reality (this is why it’s so important to test drive your van before hitting the road).

-So we’ve been reevaluating some of the choices we made in our van build, learning from our mistakes, and changing our recommendations.
+So we’ve been reevaluating the choices we made in our DIY van build, learning from our van life mistakes, and changing our recommendations.
 And one area where our recommendation has definitely changed is our choice of ventilation fan.